tomnatt/garethgwynn/podcasts/index.md

 <iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p07rqrjx/player"></iframe>

-## Documentaries - BBC Radio 4 / BBC Radio Wales (2014-2020)
+## Documentaries - BBC Radio 4 / BBC Radio Wales (2014-2021)

 I have presented several documentaries for BBC Radio 4 and BBC Radio Wales examining Welsh identity, language, culture and politics, many of which are still available on BBC Sounds.

+"[Harry Secombe - Unsung Comedian](https://www.bbc.co.uk/programmes/m000z7bg)" put Sir Harry's musical legacy to one side and concentrated exclusively on his remarkable (but often overlooked) comedy career.

 "[Gareth Gwynn Declares Independence From Wales](https://www.bbc.co.uk/sounds/play/m000q4dj)" is a two-part investigation into why towns try and declare independence, what they mean by it - and what it would really take to achieve international recognition.

 "[The Greatest Ever Faker](https://www.bbc.co.uk/programmes/b072j3fy)" told the story of Iolo Morganwg and was selected for the Prix Marulic International Radio Festival in Croatia, which meant it was played inside a deconsecrated church in Croatia.
 Or it wasn't.
 That's the problem with making a programme about forgery.
 I don't trust anything any more.

-"[Gareth Gwynn's Little Book Of Welsh Rock](http://www.bbc.co.uk/programmes/b055g69f)" was broadcast in 2015 and continues to cost me a fortune in records.
+"[Gareth Gwynn's Little Book Of Welsh Rock](http://www.bbc.co.uk/programmes/b055g69f)" continues to cost me a fortune in records.

-"[Gareth Gwynn's Little Book Of Welsh Independence](http://www.bbc.co.uk/programmes/b03vh0c8)" was broadcast in 2014, ahead of the Scottish Referendum and was nominated for a Celtic Media Award in the Best Documentary category.
+"[Gareth Gwynn's Little Book Of Welsh Independence](http://www.bbc.co.uk/programmes/b03vh0c8)" was broadcast ahead of the Scottish Referendum and was nominated for a Celtic Media Award in the Best Documentary category.

 ## The Goodies: The Big Ben Theory - Audible (2019)